- Public School District

 Additionally, they each have unique calendar dates and news articles that are automatically pulled in through Finalsite's calendar and Posts modules — saving their website admins time, while ensuring their community has the most up-to-date information.

-For example, Madison Public Schools in CT organizes their emails by school, as well as their lists — making it easy to keep track of who is receiving what, and when!
+For example, Highline Public Schools in WA organizes their emails by school, as well as their lists — making it easy to keep track of who is receiving what, and when.

 Open rates and click through rates provide a lot of information about the content your community enjoys, so use them to your advantage.
 Keep in mind that open and click-through rates can be deceiving.
 For example, and email that goes to 2,000 people with a 2% open rate performed better than an email that goes to 100 people with a 20% open rate.

-For a high-level overview of analyzing data, my personal cheat sheet for analyzing opens and clicks is pretty simple (and effective!):
+For a high-level overview of analyzing data, our personal cheat sheet for analyzing opens and clicks is pretty simple (and effective!):

 - High Open Rates: You did something right!
 This is most often the hardest part, and means you caught your subscribers attention.